munificent/journal/_posts/2014-04-22-zero-to-95688-how-i-wrote-game-programming-patterns.md

 Once I had that decided and squared away, all that was left was to write the rest of the chapters.
 So I wrote.
 And wrote.
 And wrote.
 Every single day.
 I wrote while my wife gave the kids a bath.
 I wrote at five in the morning before we went on day trips.
 I wrote when I was sick.
 I wrote on Halloween, Thanksgiving, Christmas, and New Year's.

-When I finished a chapter, I'd spent a few days where "writing" consisted of fixing bugs, responding to email and other minutia.
+When I finished a chapter, I'd spend a few days where "writing" consisted of fixing bugs, responding to email and other minutia.
 But then I'd get to the next chapter.

 After a while, writing the book receded into the back of my mind.
 It wasn't something I thought much about during the day.
 When people asked what I did outside of work, I'd forget to include it sometimes.
 It was just ever-present background noise.
 Exactly 322 days after I started the first draft of Game Loop, all of these little slices of low thread priority background work on the book added up.